Operations handover on day one. At Day 90, the entire structure flips — lease, guaranty, deposit, arrears plan. Both sides locked in.

 This isn't a hopeful pitch about future demand.
 The customers are already at the door — five MTA bus routes stop in front, the N/W subway is one block away, and 37,000 people in the immediate ZIP code over-index on every metric that matters for cannabis retail.

-| Obligation | Estimated | Resolution |
+| Obligation | Estimated | Resolution at the flip & after |

 |---|---|---|

-| Back rent | $48–64K | Security deposit application + monthly payments |
+| Back rent | $48–64K | Existing deposit reverts to landlord at Day 90 + monthly payments after |

-| Unpaid utilities | $10–15K | Direct payment from operations |
+| Unpaid utilities | $10–15K | Direct payment from operations post-flip |

-| Property tax arrears (if any) | TBD | Included in payment plan |
+| Property tax arrears (if any) | TBD | Folded into the monthly payment plan |

-| Total estimated arrears | ~$100K | Targeted resolution: 6–9 months |
+| Total landlord-side arrears | ~$100K | Targeted resolution: 6–9 months post-flip |

 Full transparency on how the business is structured financially — and where you sit in the priority stack.